-As noted in Sect. \ref{CC}, standard cosmological constant problem arises when one tries to explain the value of $\Lambda$ from quantum theory of gravity assuming that this theory is QFT, $G$ is fundamental and the dS symmetry is a manifestation of dark energy (or other fields) on flat Minkowski background.
+As noted in Sect. \ref{CC}, standard cosmological constant problem arises when one tries to explain the value of $\Lambda$ from quantum theory of gravity assuming that this theory is QFT, $G$ is fundamental and dS symmetry is a manifestation of dark energy (or other fields) on flat Minkowski background.
 Such a theory contains strong divergences and the result depends on the value of the cutoff momentum.
-With a reasonable assumption about this value, the quantity $\Lambda$ is of order $1/G$ and this is reasonable since $G$ is the only parameter in this theory.
+With a reasonable assumption about this value, the quantity $\Lambda$ is of the order of $1/G$ and this is reasonable since $G$ is the only parameter in this theory.
 Then $\Lambda$ is by more than 120 orders of magnitude greater than its experimental value.
-However, in our approach we have an additional parameter $p$ which is treated as a fundamental constant.
-Eq. (\ref{GLambda}) shows that $G\Lambda$ is not of order unity but is very small since not only $p$ but even $ln p$ is very large.
-For a rough estimation, we assume that the values of $const$ and $N_1$ in this expression are of order unity.
-Then assuming that $R$ is of order $10^{26}m$, we have that $\mu$ is of order $10^{42}$ and $lnp$ is of order $10^{80}$.
-Therefore $p$ is a huge number of order $exp(10^{80})$.
-In the preceding chapter we argued that standard theory can be treated as a special case of GFQT in the formal limit $p\to\infty$.
+However, in our approach we have an additional fundamental parameter $p$.
+Equation (\ref{GLambda}) shows that $G\Lambda$ is not of the order of unity but is very small since not only $p$ but even $ln p$ is very large.
+For a rough estimation, we assume that the values of $const$ and $N_1$ in this expression are of the order of unity.
+Then if, for example, $R$ is of the order of $10^{26}m$, we have that $\mu$ is of the order of $10^{42}$ and $lnp$ is of the order of $10^{80}$.
+Therefore $p$ is a huge number of the order of $exp(10^{80})$.
+In the preceding chapter we argued that standard theory can be treated as a special case of FQT in the formal limit $p\to\infty$.
 The above discussion shows that restrictions on the width of the total dS momentum arise because $p$ is not infinitely large.
 It is seen from Eq. (\ref{GLambda}) that gravity disappears in the above formal limit.
-Therefore in our approach gravity is a consequence of the fact that dS symmetry is considered over a Galois field rather than the field of complex numbers.
+Therefore in our approach gravity is a consequence of the fact that dS symmetry is considered over a finite field or ring rather than the field of complex numbers.